Anant-83/dsa/README.md

 1. Move the spacecraft forward/backward (`f`, `b`): The spacecraft moves one step forward or backward based on its current direction.
 2. Turn the spacecraft left/right (`l`, `r`): The spacecraft rotates 90 degrees to the left or right, changing its facing direction.
 3. Turn the spacecraft up/down (`u`, `d`): The spacecraft changes its angle, rotating upwards or downwards.

+### Usage :

+To run the test file, execute the following command: `npm run test test.js`